In today’s post I thought I’d demonstrate my approach to painting a figure in opaque watercolor.

-Working from a photo I took in New York’s Central Park, I began with observation, aiming to understand the figure; its anatomy and what its body language says to me.
+Working from a photo I took in Hawaii, I began with observation, aiming to understand the figures, their gestures, and their body language.
 Then I looked for the natural abstraction present in the subject, working hard to see everything as simple masses of shapes and values.

 In putting together my compositions, my aim is to put together a design that consists of a few large interlocking masses of light and dark.
 That design provides the abstract structure for my painting.
 The composition process begins the moment I choose my subject, and doesn’t end until I place the last brushstroke on my painting.